Team player? Love supporting young people? Great at planning?

 Don't worry about a lack of experience.
-We'll support you with an award-winning training scheme (see below) to help you develop the skills required to deliver the best-possible Scouting for our young people.
+We'll support you with an award-winning training scheme, online resources and cups of tea - every step of the way - to help you develop the skills required to deliver the best-possible Scouting for our young people!

 Try it out!

 Don't want to commit right away?
 No problem, you can ask about our 4-week Challenge that gives you a chance to see how it all works, before deciding.

 Some other ways to get involved

 There are some other ways to volunteer with us as an adult:

 Once again, our young people are starting to meet up outdoors and take part in the activities they love.

 With the proper precautions in place they've been hiking, tent-pitching, fire-lighting, exploring the local woods and taking part in a whole range of exciting activities at Scout Adventures, Fordell Firs.